Zuikyo/ZIKViper/README.md

 ## <a name="map-to-mvc"></a>Refactor MVC

-If you want to refactor a MVC module into a VIPER module, you can follow these steps:
+If you want to refactor a MVC module to a VIPER module, you can follow these steps:

 * Tidy up code in controller, separate different code by different responsibilities with `pragma mark`
 * Move methods to different files as components in VIPER.
-View, Presenter, Interactor can directly import and use their classes
+View, Presenter, Interactor can directly import and use each other
 * Decouple different components with interface

 Below is the sample: